Harrison Bader Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks first in the league.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces the league.

-- The Marlins' 4.23 team ERA ranks 16th across all league pitching staffs.
+- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.21).

-- In his most recent outing on Sunday against the Texas Rangers, the right-hander went six innings, allowing four earned runs while surrendering six hits.
+- In his last time out on Monday, the righty went 4 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering five hits.

+- The 20-year-old has an ERA of 2.79, with 10.6 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.